Jackarain/avplayer/libtorrent/docs/manual.rst

 ``utp_connect_timeout`` is the number of milliseconds of timeout for the initial SYN packet for uTP connections.
 For each timed out packet (in a row), the timeout is doubled.

-``utp_delayed_ack`` is the number of milliseconds to delay ACKs the most.
-Delaying ACKs significantly helps reducing the amount of protocol overhead in the reverse direction from downloads.
-It defaults to 100 milliseconds.
-If set to 0, delayed ACKs are disabled and every incoming payload packet is ACKed.
-The granularity of this timer is capped by the tick interval (as specified by ``tick_interval``).

 ``utp_dynamic_sock_buf`` controls if the uTP socket manager is allowed to increase the socket buffer if a network interface with a large MTU is used (such as loopback